gomidi/rtmididrv/README.md

 ## Purpose

-A driver for the unified MIDI driver interface at https://github.com/gomidi/connect .
+A driver for the unified MIDI driver interface https://gitlab.com/gomidi/midi/mid.Driver .

 This driver is based on the rtmidi project (see https://github.com/thestk/rtmidi for more information).
-For a driver based on portmidi, see https://github.com/gomidi/portmididrv
+For a driver based on portmidi, see https://gitlab.com/gomidi/portmididrv

 ## Installation